Jets’ Poole practicing again after ‘scary’ dehydration issue

 “I feel like I’ve got to touch the ball more, you know, just create more turnovers,” Poole said.
 “Just clean up everything in my game, but I definitely want to touch the ball a lot more.
 And just polish up everything else.”

-NOTES: Rookie RB La’Mical Perine has a low-ankle sprain, according to Gase.
+NOTES: The Jets re-signed RB Pete Guerriero after cutting him last week.
+They also waived DL Sterling Johnson and LB B.J.
+Bello. ...
+Rookie RB La’Mical Perine has a low-ankle sprain, according to Gase.
 The fourth-round draft pick was injured Sunday during the team’s practice at MetLife Stadium and appeared it might be serious as he was carted to the locker room.
 “I feel like we got lucky there,” Gase said.
 “Hopefully we’ll get him back a lot sooner than the way that play looked.” ...
 RG Greg Van Roten (oblique), S Matthias Farley (hamstring) and RB Josh Adams (hamstring) returned to practice. ...
-WRs Jamison Crowder, Chris Hogan and Braxton Berrios, and TE Chris Herndon all left practice with Gase said was “tightness.”
+WRs Jamison Crowder, Chris Hogan and Braxton Berrios, and TE Chris Herndon all left practice with what Gase said was “tightness.”
 Herndon’s issue was to his chest area.
 The moves were precautionary.
-Crowder later said “I’ll be good.” ...
+Crowder later said, “I’ll be good.” ...
 Rookie OL Cameron Clark left with dehydration. ...
 Gase said LB Patrick Onwuasor will be sidelined another four of five weeks with a knee injury he suffered on Aug.
 22. ...
 OL Chuma Edoga was out with an illness that isn’t related to COVID-19. ...
 Gase said CB Pierre Desir could return in a few days from a hamstring injury that has kept him out most of camp. ...
 S Marcus Maye (calf), WR Breshad Perriman (knee), WR Denzel Mims (hamstring), WR Jeff Smith (shoulder), WR Lawrence Cager (knee), LB Tarell Basham (ankle) and DL Jabari Zuniga (quadriceps) all remain sidelined.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL